locomotivecms/steam/README.md

 ## Usage

+### Command line:

+Display all the options:

+    steam --help

+Render a local Wagon site:

-    steam <PATH to a Wagon site>
+    steam --path=<PATH to a Wagon site>

+Render a Engine site:

+    steam --database=<NAME of the MongoDB database used by the Engine> --assets-path=<PATH to the public folder of the Locomotive>

-open your browser
+Once launched, open your browser

     open localhost:8080

+### Inside a Rails application:

+[TODO]

 ## TODO